 [Section 451 amended by No. 14 of 1996 s.
 4.]

-452. Pound to be properly fenced, kept clean and in repair
+452. Pounds, construction of; poundkeepers, duties of

 (1) The local government having the care, control, and management of a public pound shall cause it to be properly enclosed, and so adapted that provision is made for keeping cattle with contagious or infectious diseases segregated from cattle free from those diseases while impounded.

 (2) The keeper of a public pound commits an offence if he —

-(a) does not keep the pound clean and in good repair;
+(a) does not keep the pound clean and in good repair; or

-(b) knowingly keeps or permits to be kept in the pound cattle infected with a contagious or infectious disease in the same enclosure with cattle not so infected;
+(b) knowingly keeps or permits to be kept in the pound cattle infected with a contagious or infectious disease in the same enclosure with cattle not so infected; or

 (c) does not supply the cattle for the time being impounded with a sufficiency of wholesome food at least twice a day, once before 9 a.m., and once after 4 p.m.; or